san9mba/LandingPadCorpTest/README.md

+This is my general overview for this project.
+I didn't try to change a lot, only some fixes.
+Also as there are no any requirements for the logic I made it as simple as possible to show the main idead of implementation and moving this project to big unit.

+This project must contain unit tests, but since writing unit tests takes a lot of time, I didn't add them.
+It's not because I'm lazy—it's because I didn't see the point.
+If you like my changes and code, I will explain what I will use for testing and how to test.

 Made some refactors:
-1. I don't like that some buisness logics was at controllers, like check if user exists, before updating.
-That should be done at service layer.
-At controller we need to receive the request, validate request, some auth stuff and return response.
+1. I didn't like that some business logic was in controllers, like checking if a user exists before updating.
+That should be handled in the service layer.
+The controller should only receive the request, validate it, handle authentication, and return a response.
-2. In GetUsers method, I moved skip&take logic to service layer, cause service could return all recors(if no filters) and take params is only 1 or 10, means we load more records from DB but we don't need it.
-So we take from DB as much data as we need and optimize our code and DB load.
+2. In the GetUsers method, I moved the skip & take logic to the service layer because the service could return all records (if no filters are applied).
+The take parameter is only 1 or 10, meaning we were loading more records from the database than needed.
+Now, we fetch only the required data, optimizing both our code and database load.
-3. Use base method for try/catch for known issues, like UserExsists or EntityNotFound.
-I prefer returning from Service layer data + message, if it happend and avoid throwing exception, but for this project it's fine.
+3. I used a base method for try/catch to handle known issues like UserExists or EntityNotFound.
+I prefer returning data + a message from the service layer when these happen, avoiding exceptions, but for this project, it's fine.
-4. add validation, to avoid exceptions and process only valid requests
+Added validation to avoid exceptions and process only valid requests.
+General notes:

-As general, it's a lot of stuff that could be improved, but tasks is not about it and project wrote on .NET Framework, which means some stuff is old and ofcource could be improved.
+There's a lot that could be improved, but that’s not the main focus of this task.
+Also, since this project is written in .NET Framework, some parts are outdated and, of course, could be improved.

-Thanks for review and would be glad to discuss everything.
+Thanks for the review!
+Looking forward to discussing everything.

+Let me know if you'd like any further tweaks!